 Think about getting some help with childcare early– even just a few hours a week with a regular babysitter that your little one can get to bond with.
 For me I chose to put Coco into daycare for two days a week to allow me to go back to work.
 It works great for both of us because we both want some entertainment and social interactions out with each other.
 Also having a babysitter you both know and trust is great as a fallback if you find yourself in a pickle for someone to look after the baby or you just fancy having a date night.

-Lift up your head and look at the world around you– this sounds so basic but do you how many mums I see walking round in a rush their heads down.
+Lift up your head and look at the world around you– this sounds so basic but do you know how many mums I see walking round in a rush their heads down.
 We are literally so distracted by making sure our babies have what they need- are they hungry, do they need a sleep, do they need to wake up, are they content, have they thrown away their toys or blankets?
 There is so much to be inspired by out there in the real world from a walk in the park to even a trip to the shopping centre.
 I love to look at the window displays for outfit ideas or ways to style the living room.
 Ideally you can try this on a day you have some me time so you can focus on you.

 Lower your expectations– you are going to find that the time you have to do things dramatically decreases if not completely disappears.
 You literally can’t do it all so its about how you look at things.
 It might be your time for housework, work, exercising you have to prioritse and decide what’s important to you.
 Whatever is the most important do first and the rest might just have to wait.
 For me my house suffers as a result of being out and social with the kids.
 However I also know it the best way for me to feel good and be the best mum I can be.
 My house will still be there in a few years when she’s more self sufficient and we get time back on our side.
 If you can outsource things then I highly recommend you do.
 Anything to save precious energy (and time) the last thing you want is to beat yourself up over a overloaded laundry basket.

 Finally, remember your babies need you to be ok for them to be ok.
 Don’t be a martyr (coming from someone who was one!) ask for help, accept help, decide to take some time out for you to shower or put some makeup on.
 Honesty I think both of those things are a basic human right but in reality I know what its like… there’s never time.
 However I make time and I make it work.
 I challenge you to do something to make you feel like you every day you are most definitely entitled to that.
 What do you think?
 How do you hang on to the essence of you when the washing pile is as high as your head and your knee deep in nappies?
-I’d love to hear your thoughts.
-If you are interested in coming along to one of my classes you can see the upcoming dates here.
+I’d love to hear your thoughts and if you are interested in coming along to one of my classes you can see the upcoming dates here.